 The plumbing and fittings appear of copper/PVC piping, where seen.
-Bathroom and shower room suites.
+We understand that the plastic cold water tank is redundant.
+Three piece shower room suite.

 Heating and hot water

 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.